SauletTheBest/Weather-app/README.md

 ## API Integration

+- First function uses the [OpenWeatherMap API](https://openweathermap.org/) for retrieving weather data.
+- Second  function uses the [WeatherAPI](https://www.weatherapi.com) for retrieving forecast for 3 - days.
+- Third  function uses the [API - Air Quality Programmatic APIs](https://aqicn.org) for checking the quality of air.

-This application uses the [OpenWeatherMap API](https://openweathermap.org/) for retrieving weather, forecast, and historical data.
-Ensure you have an API key to access their services.
+*Ensure you have an API keys to access their services.*

 ## Installation and Setup